Architecture | Hexagonal vs Clean Architecture in Spring Boot

 Strengths:

-Which I Use and Why
+Which I Default To and Why